cscart/docs/en/user_guide/manage_products/products/product_attributes.rst

 * **Creation date**—the date when the product was added to the catalog.
 It is used for sorting products by date.

 * **Avail since**—the date when the product becomes available for purchase.
-It is useful when the you want to start selling at a specific date, or when the product isn't available yet.
+It is useful when you want to start selling at a specific date, or when the product isn't available yet.

 * **Out-of-stock actions**—select if customers should be able to buy the product in advance before it is not yet available for sale, or sign up to receive an email notification when the product is available.